The MedStar Health—MedStar Georgetown University Hospital/Washington Hospital Center Ophthalmology Residency Program

 Program Director: Reena A. Garg, MD

-The MedStar Georgetown University Hospital/Washington Hospital Center ophthalmology residency program is a fully accredited, three-year program that combines dedicated and expert clinicians/educators, modern technology, and experience in resident education to present a challenging and rewarding training opportunity.
+The MedStar Georgetown University Hospital/Washington Hospital Center ophthalmology residency program is a fully accredited, four-year integrated program that combines dedicated and expert clinicians/educators, modern technology, and experience in resident education to present a challenging and rewarding training opportunity.

 Established in July 2002 from the integration of two independently excellent and longstanding programs, this residency provides trainees with access to a large teaching faculty, a broad clinical and surgical experience, and a very diverse patient population.
 Training is scheduled at a variety of institutions optimizing residents’ exposure to a wide range of ocular conditions and culminates in a unique opportunity for senior residents to assume charge of their own clinic practices.